lzukw/WirelessDisplay/Tests/README.md

 ## Technical Details

-In teh remainder of this document is shown, how to create a unit-test, and run it with `dotnet test` as well as with Visual-Studio-Code-Debug.
+In the remainder of this document is shown, how to create a unit-test, and run it with `dotnet test` as well as with Visual-Studio-Code-Debug.

 As example the [Common]-classlib-project and its class `CustomConfigProvider`